lacanoid/datalink/ROADMAP.md

 - ✔︎ replace link with one with different token
 - ✔︎ Native postgres URL type + functions
 - ✔︎ way to convert relative to absolute links: dlvalue(relative_link text, base_link datalink)
-- init.d / systemd scripts for datalinker
+- ✔︎ systemd scripts for datalinker
-- install pg_wrapper for pg_datalinker
+- ✔︎ install pg_wrapper for pg_datalinker
+- install init.d scripts
 - Transactional File IO functions + file directories / bfile like functionality
 - For constructor form dlvalue(basename,dirname) could be used, bfilename like
 - some sort of file to url mapping. dlurl* functions could use these.